emmasherman/Data_146test/Project3.md

 There is not much change from the oringial model in regards to the outcome.
 This model all shows that there is little correlation between the target and the feature values even when you standardized the data.
 For this run of the model, like the first question, I used 14 folds to try and get the most consistent outcome as possible.

+Like the nonstandardized model, this model is not much better as seen in the scatter plot, while come points are closer together in certain spots, there is no clusters indicating little to no correlation again.

 ![stan1](Standard_nozip_act.png)

 ## Then train your dataset with the asking price as your target using a ridge regression model.
 Now how did your model perform?
 What were the training and testing scores you produced?
 Did you standardize the data?
 Interpret and assess your output. ##